 Another aspect of his artistic practice lies in the intersection between art-making and pedagogy, specifically, lecturung and project organising – coordinating artistic interventions that promote exchanges cutting across national and international platforms.
 In 2008, he organized the first ever photographic exchange project between schools in France and Nigeria – the Yaba College of Arts and Technology Lagos and Ecole Nationale supérieure des Beaux Arts de Paris.
 This was followed by Crossing Compasses: Lagos-Berlin Photo Exchange and Converging Visions: Nigeria-Netherlands Photo Exchange (2012).

-Okereke has served as guest lecturer in several art platforms and learning institutions – most recently Hartford University’s MFA program in photography and Summer Academy of Fine Arts, Salzburg Austria (coming up in July, 2018).
+Okereke has served as guest/visiting lecturer in several art platforms and learning institutions – most recently Hartford University’s MFA program in photography and Summer Academy of Fine Arts, Salzburg Austria (July 2018).

 Image credit: Ayotola

 - 2018 Insignia of 'Chevalier dans l'ordre des Arts et Lettres' by Ministry of Culture of France.

 - 2016 Nominee, Prix Elysée for Photography (2016 - 2018)

 - 2016 Long list nominee, Prix Pictet, 2016

 - 2009 Artist of the Year, Future Awards Nigeria

 - 2008 Winner, Visa Pour la Creation for project "Bagamoyo", Maputo Mozambique

 - 2004 TV5, Paris Prize for Best Photography at the Exhibition "Made in Africa", Milan Italy.